andr3wrulz/MicrogravityCSSp18/README.md

 1. Clone this repository
 2. Install and configure MySQL
-    1. Setup any accounts you want and an account for the application's connection
+    1. Setup any accounts you want and an account for the application's connection (needs to be able to connect from the network since it is in the containter ie webuser@%)
     2. Create a database name ground_control (you can name it differently but there are several places it needs to be changed)
     3. Run the schema.sql script inside the database to generate the tables and stored procedures
-    4. Add the correct connection string to config/database.js
+    4. Add the correct connection string to config/database.js (you cannot use localhost here since the container has its own ip)
 3. Install Docker and Node, I do not plan on covering this step since it varies widely based on the operating system you are deploying on
 4. Build the docker script `docker build -t ground_control .` - build the docker contain described in the Dockerfile in . (local directory) and name it ground_control
 5. Start the docker container `docker run -d -p 8080:8080 --name ground_control ground_control` - run a docker container detached (-d) and expose port 8080 (-p {host port}:{container port}) and name it ground_control using the ground_control image we created earlier